-NASA is going to host a news conference tomorrow, starting from 11 a.m.
-EDT, where it will highlight the first crew rotational flight of a U.S. commercial spacecraft with astronauts, at Johnson Space Station near Houston.
-The conference is supposed to air live on NASA television and people will also have access to it over NASA’s official website.
+NASA will host a news conference tomorrow, starting at 11 a.m.
+EDT, where it will highlight the first crew rotational flight of a U.S. commercial spacecraft with astronauts at Johnson Space Station near Houston.
+The conference is supposed to air live on NASA Television and people will also have access to it over NASA’s official website.

 The conference will also have the honourable presence of the astronaut crew who are allocated to fly on the mission, namely the SpaceX Crew-1.

-This SpaceX Crew-1 mission is due on October 23rd for the official launch and will be headed by crew members that include, Michael Hopkins, Victor Glover, and Shannon Walker of NASA and Soichi Noguchi of the Japan Aerospace Exploration Agency (JAXA).
+This SpaceX Crew-1 mission is due on October 23rd for the official launch.
+It will be headed by crew members that include, Michael Hopkins, Victor Glover, and Shannon Walker of NASA and Soichi Noguchi of the Japan Aerospace Exploration Agency (JAXA).
 It will be heading from the origin of the Launch Complex 39A at NASA’s Kennedy Space Center in Florida.